Adeline-Chew/Zombies-And-Braaaains/design-docs/Design rationale .md

 it will harder for the player to kill her and win this game.
 1. The new class `NewWorld` extends from `World` so it minimises the dependencies that cross encapsulation boundaries.

+## **Ending the game**

+### **Design Choice**

+#### A new class: QuitGameAction

+* A new type of `Action` that allows player to select quit game.

+1. This class extends `Action` class.
+1. It has an overridden *execute()* method.
+	* remove player from the map using `GameMap` *remove()* method.
+1. It has an overridden *menuDescription()* method.
+	* This method shows a message in the menu, let player choose when to quit game.

+#### Design reason
+1. Simple implementation and dependencies are reduced as much as possible.

+#### Modify *stillRunning()* method in `NewWorld` class

+1. Total four boolean variables: containHuman, containMarie, containZombie, continueGame
+1. Loops through all actorLocations in `NewWorld` to check if that actor is `Human`, if yes, containHuman is true.
+1. If actorLocations contains Mambo Marie, containMarie is true.
+1. Loops through all actorLocations in `NewWorld` to check if that actor is `Zombie` and exists in compound map, if yes, containZombie is true.
+1. Call parent class *stillRunning()* method using super keyword to check if player still exists, if no, continueGame is false.
+1. If both containMarie and containZombie are false, end the game.

+#### Design reason
+1. Calling parent class method to avoid repeated code.
+1. Avoid data clump, each variable is responsible for its own information.

 ## **Bonus Features**